NathanYee/ThinkBayes2/README.md

 ThinkBayes2
 ===========

-This repository is what I use to do my assignments for Computational Bayesian Statistics tought by Allen Downey.
+This repository is what I use to do my assignments for Computational Bayesian Statistics taught by Allen Downey.

 Links to my interesting work:
 The most interesting report is report04